This site contains terms and definitions from many IBM software and hardware products as well as general computing terms.

 The process of pinpointing a location based on the assessment of various types of signals.
 In mobile computing, often WLAN access points and cell towers are used to approximate a location.
-See also geocoding, Geospatial Entity Object Code, geotagging, global positioning system, radiolocation, reverse geocoding.
+See also geocoding, Geospatial Entity Object Code, geotagging, global positioning system, location services, radiolocation, reverse geocoding.

 - In Enhanced X-Windows, the size and position of a window on the screen.
 The size of a widget is changed using geometry management routines.